ralna/GALAHAD/doc/Julia/rst-dir/bgo_functions.rst

                     should then set eval_status to a non-zero value.

 		  * **23**
                     The user should follow the instructions for 2 **and** 3 above before returning.

 		  * **25**
                     The user should follow the instructions for 2 **and** 5 above before returning.

 		  * **35**
                     The user should follow the instructions for 3 **and** 5 above before returning.

 		  * **235**
                     The user should follow the instructions for 2, 3 **and** 5 above before returning.

 	*
 		- eval_status

 		- is a scalar variable of type Int32 that is used to indicate if objective function/gradient/Hessian values can be provided (see above)

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains $x_j$.
+The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 	*
 		- f

 		- is a scalar variable pointer of type T that holds the value of the objective function.

 	*
 		- g

 		- is a one-dimensional array of size n and type T that holds the gradient $g = \nabla_xf(x)$ of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains $g_j$.
+The j-th component of ``g``, j = 1, ... , n, contains $g_j$.

 	*
 		- u

 		- is a one-dimensional array of size n and type T that is used for reverse communication (see status=5,6,7 above for details)

 	*
 		- v

 		- is a one-dimensional array of size n and type T that is used for reverse communication (see status=5,6,7 above for details)

 	*
 		- index_nz_v

 		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=7 above for details)

 	*
 		- nnz_v

 		- is a scalar variable of type Int32 that is used for reverse communication (see status=7 above for details)

 	*
 		- index_nz_u

 		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=7 above for details)

 	*
 		- nnz_u

 		- is a scalar variable of type Int32 that is used for reverse communication (see status=7 above for details).
 On initial (status=1) entry, nnz_u should be set to an (arbitrary) nonzero value, and nnz_u=0 is recommended

 .. index:: pair: function; bgo_information
 .. _doxid-galahad__bgo_8h_1a96c2a39622f5c497a4286f5e8ebc4ddc: